KTC96/TheGreenDragonPubQuiz/README.md

 * I used a hamburger menu similar to the one in my first project but I adapted it as a settings menu.
 * I used the answer from Christopher Messer as a base to hide my Restart button until the quiz was completed  [Stackoverflow]( https://stackoverflow.com/questions/45602167/make-html-div-with-display-none-visible-again-loading-image-before-li).
 * I used the answer from zer00ne as a base to restart my quiz [Stackoverflow](https://stackoverflow.com/questions/40371972/resetting-a-quiz-with-reset-button)
-* I used the following webiste to learn about JavaScript flag variables to use in my quiz [Javascript-Kit](http://www.javascriptkit.com/javatutors/valid2.shtml)
+* I used the following website to learn about JavaScript flag variables to use in my quiz [Javascript-Kit](http://www.javascriptkit.com/javatutors/valid2.shtml)
 * I used Log Rocket to learn about local Storage to save the site users high score [Log-Rocket](https://blog.logrocket.com/localstorage-javascript-complete-guide/#storing-data-browser-with-localstorage)
 * I used Envato tuts to learn and implement a light/dark theme to my site [Envato-tuts](https://webdesign.tutsplus.com/tutorials/color-schemes-with-css-variables-and-javascript--cms-36989)
 * I used W3 schools code as a base to set a timeout between answering a question and the next one loading [W3-Schools](https://www.w3schools.com/jsref/met_win_settimeout.asp)
-* I read the answer from Kyle which allowed me to style my text with a shadow to fit the webiste theme [Stackoverflow](https://stackoverflow.com/questions/4919076/outline-effect-to-text)
+* I read the answer from Kyle which allowed me to style my text with a shadow to fit the website theme [Stackoverflow](https://stackoverflow.com/questions/4919076/outline-effect-to-text)
 * I used the code for the score area from the Love Maths project

 ### Content

-Content for this website was written by Kyle Clow.
+The content for this website was written by Kyle Clow.
 The base for my quiz was this [Youtube](https://www.youtube.com/watch?v=PBcqGxrr9g8) tutorial.
-I mainly used stack overflow for any issues and inspoiration which I have credited in this file and as comments in my code.
+I mainly used stack overflow for any issues and inspiration, which I have credited in this file and as comments in my code.

 ### Media

 * The top three button images were taken from [Pexels](https://www.pexels.com/).
 * The bottom volcano image was taken from  [Unsplash](https://unsplash.com/).
-* Audio was taken from
+* Audio was taken from [Movie-Sounds.org](https://movie-sounds.org/famous-movie-samples/quotes-with-sound-clips-from-the-lord-of-the-rings-the-fellowship-of-the-ring/) and [Voicy](https://www.voicy.network/search/lotr-sound-effects.)

 ### Acknowledgements

-* The Slack Community for their guidance and support
+* The Slack Community for their guidance and support.
-* Jack Wachira my Code Institute Mentor, for his advice and help throughout my project
+* Jack Wachira, my Code Institute Mentor, for his advice and help throughout my project.